Whaling: Canada

 The Whale and Dolphin Conservation says: "Canada has pursued a policy of marine mammal management which appears to be more to do with political expediency rather than conservation."

 Canada left the IWC in 1982, and the only IWC-regulated species currently harvested by the Canadian Inuit is the bowhead whale.
 As of 2004, the limit on bowhead whale hunting allows for the hunt of one whale every two years from the Hudson Bay-Foxe Basin population, and one whale every 13 years from the Baffin Bay-Davis Strait population.
-This is roughly one-fiftieth of the bowhead whale harvest limits in Alaska (see below).

 Denmark

 Faroe Islands

-The Faroe Islands are legally part of the Kingdom of Denmark, but are geographically isolated and culturally distinct.
-The hunt, known as the Grindadráp, is regulated by Faroese authorities but not by the IWC, which does not claim jurisdiction over small cetaceans.
+The traditional whale hunt, known as grindadráp, is regulated by Faroese authorities but not by the IWC, which does not claim jurisdiction over small cetaceans.
 Around 800 long-finned pilot whales (Globicephala melaena) are caught each year, mainly during the summer.
 Other species are not hunted, though occasionally Atlantic white-sided dolphin can be found among the pilot whales.

-Most Faroese consider the hunt an important part of their culture and history and arguments about the topic raise strong emotions.
-Animal-rights groups criticize the hunt as being cruel and unnecessary and economically insignificant.
-Hunters claim that most journalists lack knowledge of the catch methods used to capture and kill the whales.

 Greenland

+The Inuit mastered the art of whaling around the 11 century AD in the Bering Strait.
+The technique consisted of spearing a whale with a spear connected to an inflated seal bladder.
+The bladder would float and exhaust the whale when diving, and when it surfaced the Inuit hunters would spear it again, further exhausting the animal until they were able to kill it.
+Vikings in Greenland also ate whale meat, but archaeologists believe they never hunted them on the sea.